rnhc1000/pantrymagic/README.md

 ## _Features_

-There are several features implemented such as authentication and authorization, data persistence, paginated data recovery, consume external services of other apis, notification services authenticated access to endpoints and some other requirements.<br />
+There are several features implemented such as authentication and authorization, data persistence, paginated data recovery, consume external services of other apis, notification services, authenticated access to endpoints and some other features.<br />
 <br />
 The app has been coded using Java 21, Spring Boot 3.4.2, Maven, Javadoc, Spring Security, Spring JPA, Spring Webflux, Flyway, Jackson, Lombok, OpenAPI, PostgreSQL, Docker and hosted in an AWS EC2 instance with secure access provided